Hari-uwa/Web_dev22/README.md

     - If users skip a day, their current streak will not be reset, since we believe this may deter users from coming back.
     - Once the game is played, the system will have users' record and prevent them from refreshing the page/playing again.
 They can only play again the next day.

 ## 3. Architecture of the Web Application

-## 2. Architecture of the Web Application
 The Architecture of this Web Application is represented below
 ```zsh
 Numberloo Project